denten-books/plain-text/5-surface.md

 Magnetic recording on wire or plastic tape offered several advantages over mechanical perforation.
-Tape was more durable than paper; it could fit more information per square inch; and, most importantly, it was reusable.
+Tape was more durable than paper; it could fit more information per square inch; and it was reusable.
 "One of the important advantages of magnetic recording," Marvin Camras, a physicist with the Armour Research Foundation, wrote in 1948, "is that the record may be erased if desired, and a new record made in its place.[@camras_magnetic_1948, 505]" Most early developments in magnetic storage were aimed at sound recording.
-The use of magnetic medium for data storage only took off in earnest around the 1950s [@dee_magnetic_2008, 1775].
-That said, some early developers of electro-magnetic storage and recording technology imagined their work having an impact on knowledge production, and, in particular, the history of the book.
+The use of magnetic medium for data storage took off in earnest around the 1950s [@dee_magnetic_2008, 1775].
+That said, some early developers of electro-magnetic storage and recording technology already imagined their work in dialog with the long history of letters.
 Addressing the Franklin Institute on December 16th of 1908 Charles Fankhauser, the inventor of the electromagnetic "telegraphone," said:

 > To transport human speech over a distance of one thousand miles is a
 > wonderful achievement.
 How much more wonderful, then, is the achievement